gristlabs/grist-help/help/functions.md

 Calculates the fraction of the year represented by the number of whole days between two dates.

 Basis is the type of day count basis to use.

-  0 (default) - US (NASD) 30/360
+  * `0` (default) - US (NASD) 30/360
-  1   - Actual/actual
+  * `1`   - Actual/actual
-  2   - Actual/360
+  * `2`   - Actual/360
-  3   - Actual/365
+  * `3`   - Actual/365
-  4   - European 30/360
+  * `4`   - European 30/360
+  * `-1`  - Actual/actual (Google Sheets variation)

 This function is useful for financial calculations.
 For compatibility with Excel, it defaults to using the NASD standard calendar.
-For use in non-financial settings, option 1 (actual/actual) is likely the correct choice.
+For use in non-financial settings, option `-1` is likely the best choice.

-See https://en.wikipedia.org/wiki/360-day_calendar for explanation of the US 30/360 and European 30/360 methods.
-See http://www.dwheeler.com/yearfrac/ for analysis of Excel's particular implementation.
+See <https://en.wikipedia.org/wiki/360-day_calendar> for explanation of the US 30/360 and European 30/360 methods.
+See <http://www.dwheeler.com/yearfrac/> for analysis of Excel's particular implementation.

+Basis `-1` is similar to `1`, but differs from Excel when dates span both leap and non-leap years.
+It matches the calculation in Google Sheets, counting the days in each year as a fraction of that year's length.

 Fraction of the year between 1/1/2012 and 7/30/12, omitting the Basis argument.